-Tiers 1-2:
+Tiers 1-2

 These tiers control external access into the secure Key Management Facility.
-These tiers are managed by the 3rd party co-location providers.
+These tiers are managed by the third-party co-location providers.
 Physical access is logged and only authorized personnel are allowed to enter the facilities unescorted.
 Unescorted personnel, including visitors or employees without authorization, are not allowed beyond these security tiers.
 The scope of this report does not include the processes performed by the co-location providers, Equinix and Terremark, as they are responsible for the control of access to their facilities.
-Terremark was acquired by Equinix on May 1, 2017.